Your Introduction to the world of flying…

 - A Freedom Flight is a hands-on introduction to the world of aviation where you can discover the thrill of flying an aircraft, and learn more about the process of flight training.
 When you decide to pursue your Private Pilot Licence, the Freedom Flight will count towards your required hours.

 - You can book a Freedom Flight for any time that works with your schedule.
 We’ll reserve a time slot with one of our experienced flight instructors, and when you arrive get a tour of our training facility and a behind-the-scenes look at the pre-flight procedures prior to heading out to the aircraft.

 - The Cessna 172M aircraft is maintained to exacting standards by our on-site maintenance team to ensure a comfortable and safe flight.
 You will sit up front with the instructor and you can bring a friend or family member along for the ride at no additional cost.
 And photos and/or videos are encouraged!

 - After the mandatory safety briefing, you’ll be ready to take to the skies!
 Wearing the provided headset you’ll be able to hear the standard radio phraseology required for safe flight, and you’ll be able to communicate with the instructor as well.
 We encourage you to ask questions and learn all you can!

 - But that’s not all — once airborne, your instructor will hand the controls over to you, and you’ll get to do the flying!
-You’ll enjoy a scenic flight around the Parry Sound area like you’ve never seen before.
-And when your Freedom Flight is over, we can help you plan out your path to become a licensed pilot.
+You’ll enjoy a scenic flight like you’ve never seen.
+And when your Freedom Flight is over, we can help you plan your path to become a licensed pilot.

 - We hope you enjoy your Freedom Flight and we look forward to helping you find freedom in its purest form.

-To reserve your Freedom Flight, please contact Near North at 705-378-0981.
+To reserve your Freedom Flight, please contact Near North Aviation at 905-679-5577.
 The cost of your introduction to the world of flying is just $99.95 plus tax.

 Private Pilot License